Panda381/PicoLibSDK/Readme.txt

 -------
 The library source code is, with a few exceptions, completely free to use for any purpose, including commercial use.
 It is possible to use and modify all or parts of the library source code without restriction.
-The only exceptions are the single- and double-floating-point mathematics libraries, which are mostly the copyrighted work of Raspberry Pi and Mark Owen and are therefore subject to the licensing terms of the original authors.
+Some libraries (mainly single- and double-floating-point mathematics) are mostly the copyrighted work of Raspberry Pi and are therefore subject to the licensing terms of the original authors.

 Building